 The proposed Project will require about 150,000 liters/day of Automotive Diesel Oil.
 The Automotive Diesel Oil will be sourced from the existing Petron depot located approximately 2km from the proposed Project site via dedicated fuel delivery trucks for the proposed Project owned by Petron.
+The delivery of diesel to the Project Site will be through delivery trucks.
 Table 1-7 presents the specifications of the automotive diesel oil to be used for the proposed Project.